Azure/azure-iot-sdks/c/doc/devbox_setup.md

 <a name="linux"/>
 ## Set up a Linux development environment

-This section shows you how to set up a development environment for the Azure IoT device SDK for C on Ubuntu.
+This section shows you how to set up a development environment for the Azure IoT device SDK for C on [Ubuntu].

 **Note:** This setup process requires **cmake** version **3.x** or higher and **gcc** version **4.9** or higher.